-When you find that you can comply with the ground rules, you will have made progress in controlling your
+When you find that you can comply with the ground rules, you will have made progress in controlling your speech.
+Some rules may affect your stuttering and mean

-$^{1}$ The first phase of therapy involves assisting persons who stutter to attend to what they are doing as they stutter.
+1The first phase of therapy involves assisting persons who stutter to attend to what they are doing as they stutter.
 (D. Williams)

-&lt;sup>2You've got to examine and analyze the act of speaking to see what errors you're making.
+2You've got to examine and analyze the act of speaking to see what errors you're making.
 You must be making mistakes somewhere or you would be speaking fluently.
 What are you doing that makes your speech come out as stuttering?
 (Starbuck)

-&lt;sup>3For some stutterers simply identifying stutterings as they are being produced is sufficient to enable them to start modifying these very same instances of stuttering.
+3For some stutterers simply identifying stutterings as they are being produced is sufficient to enable them to start modifying these very same instances of stuttering.
 (Conture)

-speech.
-Some rules may affect your stuttering and mean more to you than others because they may hit your weak points.
+more to you than others because they may hit your weak points.
 As a result, you will find that attaining the goal of some rules will contribute more to progress in your case.